 Q: When will the applicant be notified about his/her admission status?

-A: Applicants whose admission materials have been received by the deadline and who have completed files will be notified by mail in mid-April on acceptance or rejection.
+A: Applicants whose admission materials have been received by the deadline and who have completed files will be notified by email by mid-April on acceptance or rejection by the Social Work Department and by regular mail by the School of Graduate Studies.
 Remember that it is necessary to be accepted by both the Social Work Department and the School of Graduate Studies.